-You may generate a cross-section bathymetry file by the use of the Profile Editor.
 A cross-section profile bathymetry describes the bed level values along a straight line with equidistant grid steps compared to a base level (often set as the mean water level, MWL).
-The profile origin should be positioned at a chosen off-shore water depth, and the profile extends in the direction of the shoreline along an axis, which is perpendicular to the depth contours.
+The profile origin should be positioned at a chosen off-shore water depth, and the profile extend in the direction of the shoreline along an axis, which is perpendicular to the depth contours.
 The last points in the cross-shore profile should reflect dry land.